briangann/grafana-datatable-panel/README.md

 ## Features

 * Feature parity with built-in Grafana Table Panel
+* Row coloring uses the "highest" threshold color of all columns
+* New "RowColumn" threshold color option:
+   Sets color to "highest" threshold found for all cells in row.
+   Also sets color for each cell according to the threshold.
+   This means - a row can have an overall color, with each cell indicating it's real threshold color.
 * Set font size for rows
 * Scrolling
 * Paging